How Much Do I Need To Retire?

 What If I Don’t Have Enough To Retire?

-If you’ve done your calculations and concluded that you won’t have enough to retire in the manner that you’d like to, consider how much time you have to bulk up your superannuation or savings.
+If you’ve done your calculations and concluded that you won’t have enough to achieve your retirement dreams, consider how much time you have to boost your superannuation or savings.

 1. You can delay your retirement by a year or two, as this can significantly boost your savings and reduce the number of years you are drawing on your super.

-2. You can optimise your investments.
-Look at bulking up your superannuation with increased contributions, or adjust your investment strategy to achieve better growth
+2. You can optimise your investments with increased contributions, or adjust your investment strategy to allow for better growth.

 Guy Freeman - Managing Director